TextsAndTechnology/History-in-T-and-T/Syllabus.md

 o	To stay informed about emergency situations, students can sign up to receive UCF text alerts by going to my.ucf.edu and logging in.
 Click on �Student Self Service� located on the left side of the screen in the toolbar, scroll down to the blue �Personal Information� heading on the Student Center screen, click on �UCF Alert�, fill out the information, including e-mail address, cell phone number, and cell phone provider, click �Apply� to save the changes, and then click �OK.� o	Students with special needs related to emergency situations should speak with their instructors outside of class. o	To learn about how to manage an active-shooter situation on campus or elsewhere, consider viewing this video https://youtu.be/NIKYajEx4pk.

+o Technology Requirements
+You will need to have access to a computer frequently in this course, as all writing assignments used will be typed out and not handwritten.
+The software you use to write your assignments is irrelevant, as long as you follow my writing guidelines outlined later in my syllabus.
+I recommend having access to a computer weekly.
+If you do not own a computer, there are computer accessible to you in all UCF's computer labs.
+For further information on computer labs, please see the following website: http://guides.ucf.edu/c.php?g=78577&p=517810.

+o Internet Usage
+You will need to have daily access to the internet and email, since I will be emailing you about assignment updates, additions and changes.
+All students at UCF are required to obtain a Knight's Email account and check it regularly for official university communications.
+If you do not own a computer, there are computer accessible to you in all UCF's computer labs, and most computer labs have computers connected to the internet.
+For further information on computer labs, please see the following website: http://guides.ucf.edu/c.php?g=78577&p=517810.